produce101levi/Evidence-2/README.md

 An unrestricted grammar’s main characteristic is the lack of restrictions and conditions that conform it.
 Since this grammar conforms to the rules of a Context Free Grammar, this type is immediately discarded.

+**Time Complexity**

+In the worst case, the algorithm's time complexity is arguably O(2^n), AKA exponential complexity.

+This is because the algorithm uses a recursive descent parser to match the grammar rules with the test sentences.
+When the test is initiated, the parser starts at S. From there, it looks through every non-terminal to validate whether the sentence is correct or not according to the grammar.
+This parser either succesfully applies a rule or it doesn't and has to backtrack.
+This means it'll have to go through another option provided by the grammar rule to attempt again.
+As it goes through each non-terminal, and the sentence length increases, the amount of attempts grows exponentially.
+The total amount of attempts is around 2^n, leaving the time complexity as O(2^n).

 A regular grammar is more restricted than a CFG.
 Each rule can only have a non-terminal followed by a terminal on the right-hand side, or a terminal followed by a non-terminal).
 Since this grammar is conformed by multiple terminals and nonterminals on the right side of the production, this cannot be a regular grammar.